oklaja/Virtual-Drug-Screening-for-Covid-19/README.md

 I tested few architectures for comparison:
 - Graph Sage model was used with 200 channels and 4 layers
 - Graph Conv model was used with 200 channels and 3 layers
-- "Conv-GRU" is my own design based on Attentive FP.
+- "Conv-GRU" is a simplified Attentive FP.
 It had 3 Graph Convolution layers and 3 GRU layers stacked in between Convolutions and 200 channels
 - Attentive FP was used with 64 or 250 channels.

 ## 3. The Attentive FP architecture